 How to Store Chicken Salad

-When stored properly, the chicken salad keeps in the refrigerator up 3 to 4 days, which is great news because as I mentioned above, the salad tastes great the moment you make it, but give it a day in the fridge, and it tastes even better.
+When stored properly, chicken salad stays in the refrigerator for 3 to 4 days, which is excellent news because, as I mentioned above, the salad tastes great the moment you make it, but give it a day in the fridge, and it tastes even better.
 We keep the salad tightly covered in a glass container.

-The perfect chicken salad has a few critical components: tender chicken, crunch, a little sweetness, and it needs to be easy to make.
-This recipe checks all the boxes.
-We have shared our basic recipe as well as a few suggestions for making it extra special.
+I love this creamy chicken salad, especially the crunchy nuts and dried fruit.
+It’s also quick to make and lasts a few days in the fridge.
 We highly recommend the toasted sesame oil — it adds a lovely umami flavor to the dressing.
 A little goes a long way, so only add a few dashes (not more than a 1/4 teaspoon).

 When we have the time, we poach chicken breasts for this salad.
 Here’s our detailed recipe for how we poach chicken.